a-chernykh/railsbox/README.md

 ## Operating systems

 You can choose between Ubuntu 12.04 LTS and Ubuntu 14.04 LTS.
 Base boxes provided by [vagrantcloud][].
+You can also deploy to your remote server using SSH connection. [railsbox][] will create 2 scripts:

+* `provision.sh` - which will install and configure all required software
+* `deploy.sh` - which will deploy latest code from the GIT repo

 ## Ruby versions